Fishing, fireworks and family fun on tap as Enid celebrates July 4th

 At noon, paddle boats will be offered through 9 p.m.

-Families can come out to Meadowlake Park to enjoy concessions, snow cones and miniature golf starting at noon and lasting until 10 p.m.
+Families can come out to Meadowlake Park to enjoy concessions, sno-cones and miniature golf starting at noon and lasting until 10 p.m.

 The rides will be open 6-9 p.m.
 Park visitors also can enjoy watermelon starting at 7 p.m.